yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 Each vault comes with default deposit and withdraw limits that can be used for out of the box 4626 compliant functionality.
 However, these limits can also be completely customized for full programmability by adding a deposit_limit_module or withdraw_limit_module respectively.

-This modules are stand alone smart contracts similar to the accountant that if added will be used by the vault to enforce any custom deposit or withdraw limits.
+These modules are stand-alone smart contracts similar to the accountant that if added will be used by the vault to enforce any custom deposit or withdraw limits.

 This can be used to enforce a whitelist of depositors, minimum or maximum deposit sizes, liquidity constraints etc.